lingliw/panTool/padocTool/input/articles/HDInsight/hdinsight-storm-sensor-data-analysis.md

 * **DashboardBolt.java**: This demonstrates how to use the Socket.io client library for Java to send data in real time to the web dashboard.

+This example uses the [Flux](https://storm.apache.org/releases/0.10.0/flux.html) framework, so the topology definition is contained in YAML files.
+There are two:

+* __no-hbase.yaml__ - Use this file when testing the topology in your development environment.
+It doesn't use HBase components, since you can't access the HBase Java API from outside the virtual network the cluster lives in.

+* __with-hbase.yaml__ - Use this file when deploying the topology to the Storm cluster.
+It uses HBase components since it runs in the same virtual network as the HBase cluster.

 ## Prepare your environment

 Before you use this example, you must create an Azure Event Hub, which the Storm topology reads.
 You must also create a Storm on HDInsight topology because the component used to read data from Event Hub is only available in the cluster.